 mjs_labs(x="principal comp 1", y="principal comp 2")

-Next using RandomForest algorithm.
-The algorithm is run in unsupervised mode by setting the outcome variable y = NULL.
+.
 The algorithm generates proximity matrix.
 This matrix gives a rough estimate of distance between samples based on the proportion of times the samples end up in same leaf node.
-The proximity matrix is converted to a dist matrix which is then input to the hclust algorithm.
-The hierarchical tree is then cut at number of branches = 3 to obtain the final cluster assignment.
+The proximity matrix is converted to a dist

 rf.fit <- randomForest(x = iris[,1:4], y = NULL, ntree = 10000, proximity = TRUE, oob.prox = TRUE)